 7 out of 10 stars

-It has exceptional performance ratings at 96 for speed, 94 for spin and 90 for control.
-This is the perfect concoction for a beginning to learn the spinning technique.
-It is also made with premium rubber and and 6-Ply light blade to help beginners comfortable hold the paddle.
+It has exceptional performance ratings at 96 for speed, 94 for a spin, and 90 for control.
+This is the perfect concoction for a beginner to learn the spinning technique.
+It is also made with premium rubber and and 6-Ply light blade to help beginners comfortably hold the paddle.
 It is great for beginners but is a little faster than the DHS Quick-Attack.
-For excelent results, always keep your paddle clean.
-Here are some tips, how to do it.
+For excellent results, always keep your paddle clean.
+Here are some tips, on how to do it.

 6 out of 10 stars